kbridson/rails-demos-and-deets-2021-test/demo-run-app.md

     bundle install
     ```

-1. Download and install all the JavaScript dependencies for this Rails project by entering the following command:
+1. Download and install all the JS packages for this Rails project by entering the following command:

     ```bash
     yarn install
     ```

+## 3. Setting Up the Database Back End

+Next, we will add the configuration necessary to enable the test app to use our Postgres database, and we will initialize the database for the project.

 1. Open the `rails-6-test-app` in VSCode by running the following command in the `rails-6-test-app` directory: